The Ultimate Guide to Ice Skating in and Around Philadelphia

 Laura Sims Skate House

 Not only is this skate house an icon in the Cobbs Creek community, but it also boasts free admission for skating (you’ll just pay $3 for the skate rental).
-The public skate hours are as follows: Monday and Wednesday, 7 p.m. through 9 p.m.; Fridays, 7:45 p.m. through 9:45 p.m.; Saturday and Sunday, 3 p.m. through 5 p.m. and 5:30 p.m. through 7:30 p.m.
+The public skate hours are as follows: Monday and Wednesday, 7 to 9 p.m.; Fridays, 7:45 to 9:45 p.m.; Saturdays and Sundays, 3 to 5 p.m. and 5:30 to 7:30 p.m.
+The facilities also offer skating lessons and an open hockey option.

 Rizzo Ice Rink

 The self-proclaimed “Best Kept Secret in Philadelphia” has been serving the South Philly community for over 30 years.
-With a strong focus in getting youth into hockey (which they also proclaim is a “religion and way of life”), this rink brings the traditional Philly-grit that your skating experience may have been missing.
-The best part: It’s free to skate with a $4 skate rental fee.
+With a strong focus on getting youth into hockey, this rink brings the traditional Philly grit that your skating experience may have been missing.
+The best part: It’s free to skate with a $5 skate rental fee.
 Check here for their public skate hours.

 Scanlon Ice Rink